Everything You Need to Know About Horseback Riding

 If you're prepared to spend this, along with about $200 in equipment (Breeches, boots, half chaps, helmet, crop, etc.) you can be confident you can probably afford lessons.

-What To Expect In Riding Lessons
+What to Expect in Horse Riding Lessons

 Riding lessons are an essential part of being a good rider.
 From the foundations of riding, to safety, to mastering a tricky dressage test, lessons help with everything!
 They're normally anywhere from 45-60 minutes, and range from 1 to 4 riders, depending on if you're in group or private lessons.
 Group lessons are a great way to start out, and can be significantly cheaper as opposed to private.
 I found it was nice to take group lessons at the beginning, and not have all the focus on me.
 It's also very beneficial to have other people riding with you, so you can learn arena etiquette!